Brainitech/CODE-SMITHS/README.md

 # CODE-SMITHS
-IEEE MEGA PROJECT 2023
+##IEEE MEGA PROJECT 2023

-PROJECT TITLE :
+###PROJECT TITLE :

 **Visual stocks**

-PROJECT DESCRIPTION:
+###PROJECT DESCRIPTION:
 A machine learning framework that can predict and visualise stock investments based on a stock code of a specific company.
-This model uses the DASH library  of python to provide the current stock details provided by Y finance python library Include Domain specific as well as Domain Independent points.
+This model uses the DASH library  of python to provide the current stock details provided by yfinance python library.

-PROJECT TIMELINE:
+###PROJECT TIMELINE:

-From the components mentioned above, break them into a set of milestones to achieve in the course of a 4-week period.

 Week 1: